fastmachinelearning/hls4ml/docs/backend/accelerator.rst

 To integrate with the Vitis System Design Flow and run on an accelerator, the generated ``hls4ml`` model must be encapsulated and built as a Vitis kernel (``.xo`` file) and linked into a binary file (``.xclbin``) during the implementation step.
 On the host side, standard C++ code using either `OpenCL <https://xilinx.github.io/XRT/master/html/opencl_extension.html>`_ or `XRT API <https://xilinx.github.io/XRT/master/html/xrt_native_apis.html>`_ can be used to download the ``.xclbin`` file to the accelerator card and use any kernel it contains.

-The ``VitisAccelerator`` backend generates automatically generate a kernel wrapper, an host code example, and a Makefile to build the project.
+The ``VitisAccelerator`` backend automatically generates a kernel wrapper, an host code example, and a Makefile to build the project.

+**Note:** The current implementation of the kernel wrapper code is oriented toward throughput benchmarking and not general inference uses (See :ref:`here<hardware_predict-method>`).
+It can nonetheless be further customized to fit specific applications.

 Options
 =======

 As PCIe accelerators are not suitable for ultra-low latency applications, it is assumed that they are used for high-throughput applications.
 To accommodate this, the backend supports the following options to optimize the kernel for throughput:

-    * ``num_kernel``: Number of kernel instances to implement in the hardware architecture.
+    * ``num_kernel``: Number of kernel instance to implement in the hardware architecture.
     * ``num_thread``: Number of host threads used to exercise the kernels in the host application.
     * ``batchsize``: Number of samples to be processed in a single kernel execution.

-Additionnaly, the backend propose the following options to customize the implementation:
+Additionaly, the backend proposes the following options to customize the implementation:

     * ``board``: The target board, must match one entry in ``supported_boards.json``.
     * ``clock_period``: The target clock period in ns.